oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

 4. In Incident Manager, the “All open incidents” view is displayed by default.

-     Click the incident with Summary text “The value of Fast Recovery Area % Used is 70.467”.
+     Click the incident with Summary text “The value of Fast Recovery Area % Used is 70.013”.
 Details of the incident will be displayed in the bottom pane.
+     **Note**: You can ignore any differences in values that you see for the Fast Recovery Area Used(&) in your lab environment vs. what is shown in this workbook.
      **Note**: The Fast Recovery Area (FRA) is a unified storage location for all Oracle Database files related to recovery.

      ![Highlighted Incident](images/start-runbook-incident/fra-in-incident-manager-24ai.png " ")